Tonea Stewart: Acting career

 Stewart's first performance on screen was in TV movie Nightmare in Badham County (1976).
 She appeared as Mrs. Walker in film Mississippi Burning (1988).
 From 1991 to 1993, Stewart played Aunt Etta Kibby on In the Heat of the Night.
 On the series, she had previously portrayed a different character, and returned under this new role as producers were impressed with her performance.
 Stewart acted in the feature films Body Snatchers, Livin' Large, Mississippi Damned and Girls Trip.

 She has made guest appearances on television series Matlock, Walker, Texas Ranger, ER and Touched by an Angel.
 She played Gwen Hailey, the wife of Samuel L. Jackson's character, in A Time to Kill (1996).
 Stewart received an NAACP Image Award nomination for her work in this film.
 In Come Sunday (2018), she portrayed the mother of Pentecostal bishop Carlton Pearson.

 The majority of Stewart's work has been in television films.
 She acted in I Know Why the Caged Bird Sings, Don't Look Back: The Story of Leroy 'Satchel' Paige (portraying the mother of Satchel Paige) and The Rosa Parks Story, where she appeared as Johnnie Carr.
 In 1994, Stewart appeared in the TV movies One Christmas as Evangeline and A Passion for Justice: The Hazel Brannon Smith Story as Henrietta.
 She portrayed Memaw, the grandmother of Halle Downing, in the Oprah Winfrey Network movie First Christmas.

 Teaching career

 Stewart began teaching in 1971, educating high school students.
 At her alma mater, Jackson State University, she taught speech to her students.
 By 1983, Stewart was assistant professor for the dramatics and speech departments at Jackson.

 Starting in 1990, she was a professor at the College of Visual and Performing Arts for Alabama State University, also chairing the theater department.
 Stewart eventually became dean before retiring in 2019 after 48 years in education.
 One of her students was Stephen Boss.

 In 2020, Stewart was appointed by Alabama state governor Kay Ivey to represent the fifth district of the Alabama State Board of Education.

 Personal life

 She is married to Allen Stewart, with whom she has three children.
-One of her grandchildren is Jennifer Dallas.